coin-or/coinbrew/index.md

 ```
 coinbrew build Cbc --test --enable-debug --prefix=/usr/local
 ```
 The build artifacts for each project will be generated in the `build` directory by default (a different directory can be specified with `--build-dir` or `-b`).
-Installation is done automatically at build time to the specified `prefix` (`dist/` by default).
+Installation is done automatically at build time to abother installation directory, specified with `--prefix` or `-p` (`dist/` by default).
+If you have multiple builds, then it is sometimes convenient to install into the same directory as you are building in.
+If you put `-p` on the command line with no argument after specifying a build directory, then the install directory will be set to the same directory as the build directory.
 If the install directory is not writable, the `install` command must be invoked via sudo and the user will be prompted for sudo authorization.
+This is only done once just after launching the script so that the install can be done unattended from then on.

 It is not necessary to fetch a project before building it.
 This will be done automatically if the project does not exist.
 If the project does exist,